 According to an AHIP analysis, there were 71,716 Montana residents with Medigap coverage as of 2016.
 That’s about 39 percent of the state’s Original Medicare enrollees (Medigap coverage cannot be used with Medicare Advantage plans).

 Medigap insurers in Montana can choose to use attained-age rating (rates increase as an enrollee gets older), issue-age rating (rates are based on the age the person was when they enrolled), or community rating (rates do not vary based on age).
-Of the 26 insurers that submitted information to the Montana Insurance Commissioner for publication in the state’s Medigap rate guide, four use issue-age rating, one uses community rating, and the rest use attained age rating (nationwide, attained-age rating is the most common approach).
+Of the 26 insurers that submitted information to the Montana Insurance Commissioner for publication in the state’s 2019-2020 Medigap rate guide, two use issue-age rating, one uses community rating, and the rest use attained age rating (nationwide, attained-age rating is the most common approach).

 Medigap plans are sold by private insurers, but they’re standardized under federal rules and regulated by state laws and insurance commissioners.
 In Montana, several parts of state insurance law apply to Medigap plans.

 Federal rules do not require Medigap insurers to offer plans to Medicare beneficiaries under age 65 who are eligible for Medicare due to a disability.
 Montana began requiring Medigap insurers to offer coverage to disabled Medicare beneficiaries starting in late 2013, although they’re allowed to charge higher premiums for under-65 enrollees.